supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-05-seasonal-culture.md

 ## Part 1: The Seasonal Culture Paradox (8-10 minutes)

-**Tim**: "Shaun, you've seen this challenge everywhere from Australia to the Middle East to Asia – attractions need consistent culture and service quality, but rely heavily on seasonal workers who might only be with you for three to six months.
-What's the fundamental mistake most operators make when approaching this paradox?"
+**Tim**: “Shaun, you’ve worked across Australia, the Middle East, and Asia-Pacific.
+Everywhere, operators face the same paradox: consistent culture and service quality, but with seasonal teams that turn over every few months.
+What’s the fundamental mistake most operators make when tackling this challenge?”

 **John**: "From a business strategy perspective, how do you measure the ROI of culture-building when your workforce is constantly changing?
 What metrics actually matter?"

-**Tim** _(Operational Focus)_: "Let's get practical.
-You worked on the Ferrari World opening team where you built culture from scratch with a brand new workforce.
-Walk us through that process – how do you architect culture when you're starting with zero people and zero precedent?"
+**Tim**: "You worked on the Ferrari World opening team where you built culture from scratch with a brand new workforce.
+Walk us through that process – how do you create (or architect) culture when you're starting with zero?"

-**John** _(Strategic Business)_: "You often say organizations succeed when they treat employees as true stakeholders.
+**John**: "You often say organizations succeed when they treat employees as true stakeholders.
 How does that philosophy change when dealing with temporary seasonal workers versus year-round staff?"

 ---